olpeh/olpeh.github.io/_posts/2020-12-08-one-year-since-last-post.md

 Hey!
 Just wanted to give an update on what's going on and why this blog has not received any new posts in almost a year!

-In the spring this year, I started writing a new blog post and realized the my current blog, built with Jekyll, [does not work locally anymore](https://twitter.com/0lpeh/status/1231528880739102720){:target="\_blank"}{:rel="noopener"}.
+In the spring this year, I started writing a new blog post and realized the my current blog, built with Jekyll, [does not work locally anymore](https://twitter.com/0lpeh/status/1231528880739102720){:target="\_blank"}{:rel="noopener noreferrer"}.

 ## New Blog Coming Up